 As a professional photographer, I know great headshots can make a lasting impression.
-Whether for your LinkedIn profile, business website, conference appearances, or a press story, an authentic look is crucial in creating a polished and professional headshot.
-In this blog post, I delve into the do’s and don’ts of dressing for a headshot photoshoot.
+Whether for your LinkedIn profile, a business website, for conference appearances, or a PR press story, an authentic look is crucial.
+Creating a polished and professional headshot fails without authenticity.
+In this blog post, I delve into the do’s and dont’s of dressing for a headshot photoshoot.

 1. Know Your Audience and Purpose